Knee Arthroscopy Recovery Time

 • Torn Meniscus – A common sports injury where the cartilage is damaged.

-• ACL Tears – Repairing or reconstructing a torn anterior cruciate ligament.
+• ACL Tears – Repairing or reconstructing a torn anterior surgery cruciate ligament.

 • Cartilage Damage – Smoothing or repairing the cartilage to prevent further knee issues.